Junxiao-Liao/Android-PC-Socket/readme.md

-# Android与PC通过USB通信

-## 1. 技术选择

-### 1.1使用Socket实现通信

-> 为什么可以通过USB线实现Socket通信:
->
-> USB线为PC和Android手机提供了物理层的数据传输通道。adb可以利用这个通道在两端创建网络端口并实现数据的转发。
->
-> 具体来说,adb forward命令在PC端映射端口8000,在手机端映射端口9000。PC端8000端口收到的数据会通过USB线传输给手机端。
->
-> 此时从网络协议的视角来看,PC端的8000端口对手机的9000端口提供了一条TCP连接。
->
-> 那么应用层的Socket接口可以通过这个TCP连接发送和接收数据,不关心底层是通过USB还是WiFi或者其他网络。
->
-> 而输入/输出流则通过Socket读取和写入不同端口之间转发的数据。
->
-> 总的来说,是由adb利用USB线在两端建立了TCP端口映射和数据转发功能。应用层代码基于TCP协议的Socket接口,依赖于这种转发与对端通信。

-### 1.2 没有使用`android.hardware.usb`库的原因:

-- 该库主要用于Android与USB外设通信
-- 尝试过几个开源库,无法直接读取PC端的USB端口数据

-#### 2. 使用技术

-### 2.1 PC端

-- Java语言
-  - Socket类:基于TCP协议的网络编程接口,用于连接adb转发的数据
-- adb命令 **(需要先在环境变量中配置adb路径)**
-  - adb forward: 在PC和手机之间通过USB线建立8000和9000端口的数据转发通道

-### 2.2 Android端

-- Java语言
-  - Socket类:封装了基于TCP协议的网络编程接口,通过USB线转发与PC端通信
-- 并发编程
-  - 子线程:接收PC端的数据,避免阻塞UI线程

-## 3. 运行和使用

-### 3.1 PC端

-1. 执行`adb forward tcp:8000 tcp:9000`在PC端8000端口与手机9000端口之间建立转发

-2. 运行PcClient程序,连接到8000端口

-3. 通过Socket的输出流发送数据到8000端口

-4. Socket的输入流接收从9000端口转发的数据

-### 3.2 Android端

-1. 主线程连接到本地9000端口,准备接收数据

-2. 子线程通过Socket不断读取输入流的数据

-3. 主线程通过Socket得到的输出流发送输入框的数据

-4. TextView更新显示收到的数据
+# Communication Between Android and PC via USB

+## 1. Technology Choices

+### 1.1 Using Sockets for Communication

+> Why Sockets can be used for communication over USB:
+> USB cable provides a physical layer data transmission channel between the PC and Android phone.
+ADB can utilize this channel to create network ports on both ends and forward data.
+> Specifically, the `adb forward` command maps port 8000 on the PC side and port 9000 on the phone side.
+Data received on port 8000 of the PC will be forwarded to the phone side over USB.
+> From the network protocol perspective, port 8000 on the PC side now provides a TCP connection to port 9000 on the phone side.
+> Therefore, the Socket interface at the application layer can send and receive data over this TCP connection, without worrying about whether the underlying layer is USB, WiFi or other networks.
+> The Input/Output streams read and write data forwarded between different ports via the Socket.
+> In summary, adb utilizes the USB cable to establish TCP port forwarding and data forwarding on both ends.
+The application layer code leverages the Socket interface based on TCP protocol to communicate with the peer.

+### 1.2 Reason for Not Using `android.hardware.usb`

+- The library is mainly used for communication between Android and USB devices
+- Tried several open source libraries, unable to directly read USB port data on the PC side

+#### 2. Technologies Used

+### 2.1 PC Side

+- Java language
+- Socket class: Java side only acts as Socket client
+- adb command (adb path needs to be configured in environment variable beforehand)
+- adb forward: establish port forwarding over USB between ports 8000 and 9000

+### 2.2 Android Side

+- Java language
+- Socket class: acts as both server to establish connection, and client to send/receive data

+## 3. Running and Usage

+### 3.1 Run Android side first

+1. Can edit text in the `INPUT EDIT` section on top, press Enter to send edited text to PC side
+2. `RECEIVE TEXT` section at bottom will automatically display text received from PC side

+### 3.2 Then run PC side

+Similar to Android side, but text is sent/received via command line